Camping

 will be building a loft in the champa, but it is not there yet.

-for those hammock-avoiding people.
+hammock-avoiding people.

 |